Braves put Brewers on edge in NL Divional Series

 With excellent pitching by starter Ian Anderson and a home run by emerging slugger Joc Pederson, the Atlanta Braves beat the Milwuakee Brewers 3×0 on Monday to go 2-1 in their Major League Baseball National League Division Series.

-The key could be defined on Tuesday given that if the local team wins, it will qualify for the ‘Old Circuit’ Championship Series before the winner of the clash between the San Francisco Giants and the Los Angeles Dodgers, which is tied at one win per side.
+The key could be defined on Tuesday given that if they win, the local team would qualify for the ‘Old Circuit’ Championship Series before the winner of the clash between the San Francisco Giants and the Los Angeles Dodgers, which is tied at one win per side.

 The game was won by starter Anderson (1-0), who worked five scoreless innings, in which he allowed just three hits and struck out five.

-The loss fell on reliever record Adrián Houser (1-1), who was punished with three hits and three runs, including Pederson’s homerun.
+The loss fell on reliever record Adrian Houser (1-1), who was punished with three hits and three runs, including Pederson’s homer.

 After four straight zeroes thanks to effective pitching by local Anderson and Freddy Peralta, the Braves woke up their bats and scored three runs in the fifth for the two-man homer on Pederson’s base, their second of this stage.